LVN / LPN Schools

 Prior to booking the NCLEX-PN, the NCSBN advises visiting its website for additional information, including where to find the nearest testing site.

-Job prospects are expected to grow much faster than average—12 percent during the time period between 2016 and 2026, to be exact.
+Job prospects are expected to grow as fast as average—6 percent during the time period from 2021 to 2031, to be exact.*